Ben Baldanza: Career

 During his tenure, the airline became profitable in "a period in which many airlines struggled to stay in business."
 By 2011, "Spirit [had] earned 40% more per airplane than any other U.S. airline".
-Baldanza and other executives at Spirit were paid less than others in the industry and but instead owned shares in the company.
+Baldanza and other executives at Spirit were paid less than others in the industry, but instead owned shares in the company.
 Baldanza often promoted terms such as "a bus with wings" and "dollar store of the sky" to describe the airline.
-He pushed for ways of offsetting costs by selling advertising spaces where ever available on the plane, including flight attendant aprons, seat back trays, overhead bins, napkins, cups and sickness bags.
+He pushed for ways of offsetting costs by selling advertising spaces where ever available on the plane, including flight attendant aprons, seat back trays, overhead bins, napkins, cups and sickness bags; it was also during his tenure that the airline's entire fleet of planes would get repainted bright yellow, which would remain the company's main color until its collapse in 2026.
 His company used advertising that often went viral instead of relying on a large marketing budget.
 Their advertisements often contained sexual innuendo as well as topical subjects in pop culture and politics.
 Examples include the "Weiner sale" in 2011, shortly after the initial Anthony Weiner sexting scandals, advertising $9 fares that were "too HARD to resist".

 On January 4, 2016, Baldanza resigned from his position as chief executive officer and president of Spirit, after serving in the position for more than 10 years.
 The resignation was described by several news outlets as unexpected and abrupt.
 Baldanza stated that the move was part of "an orderly succession plan."
 Spirit said that Baldanza had recently moved his family to Washington, D.C.
 He was replaced by Robert Fornaro, a member of the board that Baldanza personally recruited in 2014.

 Baldanza served on the board of JetBlue, Wow Air, Odyssey Airlines, Go First and Six Flags.
 He was also an adjunct professor of economics at George Mason University.
 He co-hosted a weekly podcast called Airlines Confidential with long-time The Wall Street Journal journalist Scott McCartney.
 Baldanza retired from the podcast on August 11, 2024, citing health issues.

 On November 15, 2021, Baldanza was elected as the non-executive chairman of Six Flags.
 He was the CEO of Diemacher LLC from 2016 until his death.